ugeorge/forsyde-shell/README.md

 In case you need to update your installation options you can run `setup.sh` again and it will just update the shell, without modifying the existing options.

+If you want to perform the installation in non-interactive mode, you can run `setup.sh` with the following parameters:

 If you need to reset the shell (without reinstalling the tools) type

-    ./setup.sh -r

-If you want to completely uninstall the tools, libraries and the shell, type

-    ./setup.sh -u
+    ./setup.sh --no-dialog             # non-interactive.
+Updates shell if one exists already ./setup.sh --no-dialog --reset     # non-interactive.
+Resets shell if one exists already ./setup.sh --no-dialog --uninstall # non-interactive.
+Uninstalls everything.

+In non-interactive mode the installation configuration must be set in `shell/default.conf`

 ### Running the shell